Hennnaaaa/Mentor-s-Code/README.md

 # Mentor-s-Code
-Sign up, Log in and Basic Profile Creation Code
+Sign up, Log in and Profile Creation Code